Lenovo Vibe K4 Note

 Lenovo Vibe K4 Note is a midrange Android smartphone launched by Lenovo Group Limited in January 2016.
 The phone features a 5.5 inch FHD display powered by MediaTek MT6753 SoC processor.
 It comes with two storage variants of 16 and 32 GB with 2 GB of RAM, for A7010 model and 3 GB of RAM for A7010a48 model.
 It has a battery capacity rated at 3300mAh.
 The device supports Theater max technology with a VR headset.
-Upon its release in the market, it received positive feedbacks and reviews from all parts of the world unlike its bigger brother, Lenovo Vibe X3.
+In south and east Asian markets the device was packaged with an AntVR headset for this purpose.
+Upon its release, it received positive feedbacks and reviews from all parts of the world.
 Lenovo also launched its successor, K5 Note immediately after K4 Note's launch.